Who is Fani Willis, the Georgia prosecutor who could take down Trump

 In January 2022, Ms Willis convened a special grand jury, a 26-member panel given subpoena power and investigative authority to interview witnesses and ultimately deliver a report, as per state law, that includes charging recommendations.

 The grand jury does not have authority to issue an indictment.
-It will ultimately be up to Ms Willis to determine whether to charge Mr Trump and others connected to her case.
+It is up to Ms Willis to determine whether to charge Mr Trump and others connected to her case.

 Her office sent letters to people connected to the so-called “alternate electors” scheme, including Georgia lawmakers and the chair of the Georgia Republican Party, and more than a dozen others who signed “unofficial electoral certificates” to subvert the Electoral College process and pledge the state’s votes for Mr Trump, who lost in Georgia.